Rockies vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has nine doubles, a triple, four home runs, eight walks and eight RBI (30 total hits).
-He's also stolen 10 bases.
+- Carroll has put up 31 hits with nine doubles, a triple, four home runs and eight walks.
+He has driven in nine runs with 10 stolen bases.

-- Carroll will look for his eighth straight game with a hit in this matchup.
-During his last 10 outings he is hitting .419 with six doubles, a triple and seven walks.
+- Carroll hopes to build on an eight-game hitting streak in this matchup.
+In his last 10 outings he is hitting .400 with six doubles, a triple, seven walks and an RBI.

 Carroll Recent Games